-When the ABI AOD data are available at the same time as VIIRS for a given scene, the AOD data must be weighted in the merging process.
-Weighted averaging with constant coefficients is adopted, namely arithmetic averaging is used among the GEO or LEO products, and the combination adopts the weights of 0.4 and 0.6 for the GEO and LEO AOD, respectively.
+When the ABI AOD data are available at the same time as VIIRS for a given scene, the AOD data can be merged using a specific weighting process: equal weights are applied among the GEO or LEO products, weights of 0.4 and 0.6 are adopted for the GEO and LEO AOD, respectively, when LEO and GEO data are combined.
 These constant weight values are derived from the overall statistics of the validation of the GEO/LEO retrievals against the ground AERONET measurements.
 The GEO/LEO sensors include GOES-16 ABI, GOES-17 ABI, SNPP VIIRS, and NOAA-20 VIIRS.
 The spatial and temporal resolutions can be specified as inputs to generate the gridded GEO/LEO averaged AOD at 550 nm for the high, medium and low-quality data individually.
 Figure 3 shows the hourly (17-18 UTC) merged GEO/LEO high-quality AOD on 1 December 2020.
 A more sophisticated merging scheme, with weights based on surface characteristics and sensor scan angle, is being considered to improve the consistency of the GEO/LEO merged AOD product.
 The refresh rate and spatial resolution of the merged AOD product vary depending on the US National Weather Service (NWS) requirements.
 The merged AOD product is currently available on a 1-hour temporal scale for regional model applications and 3-hour temporal scale for global model applications.
 Spatial resolutions for the global model and regional model are 0.25° and 0.03° respectively.
-In addition to merged AOD, the output also includes the of number of pixels used for grid averaging, minimum and maximum AOD, and the standard deviation.
+In addition to merged AOD, the output also includes the number of pixels used for grid averaging, minimum and maximum AOD, and the standard deviation.